-A student whose cumulative GPA falls below a 2.00 at the end of a semester will be placed on academic probation.
+A student whose cumulative GPA falls below a 2.0 at the end of a semester will be placed on academic probation.

 Students on academic probation are limited to enrolling in no more than 12 credit hours.
-The student must either raise his/her cumulative GPA to at least a 2.00 by the end of the probationary semester, and/or earn at least a semester GPA of 2.50 while they are on academic probation.
-A student who earns at least a semester GPA of 2.50 GPA, but whose cumulative GPA remains below 2.00 will remain on academic probation.
+The student must either raise their cumulative GPA to at least a 2.0 by the end of the probationary semester, and/or earn at least a semester GPA of 2.5 while they are on academic probation.
+A student who earns at least a semester GPA of 2.0 GPA, but whose cumulative GPA remains below 2.0 will remain on academic probation.